 What is Biophilia?

 Biophilia (meaning love of nature) is the concept of our innate attraction to nature and natural processes and is the philosophy behind everything we do at Meristem Design.
-We have often designed our environments in ways that both degrade the environment and alienate us from nature.
+We have often designed our environments in ways that both degrade the environment and alienate us from nature and at Meristem we are changing this.
 Biophilic Design is a way of creating places where we live, work, and learn that better connect us with nature.

 What is Biophilic DESIgn?